Skip to Main Content

 47 Botanicals and the Logic Behind the Number

 The botanical count at Monkey 47 is not a marketing flourish.
 Forty-seven individual plant-derived ingredients, the majority sourced from the Black Forest, produce a gin whose complexity reflects the layered ecology of the region.
 That number places it in a different technical tier from most European gins, which typically operate in the range of six to fifteen botanicals.
-The sourcing discipline required to maintain consistency across 47 ingredients in a forest environment , where seasonal variation, moisture levels, and soil chemistry shift the character of individual plants year to year , is closer to the challenge facing a Riesling producer managing a difficult slate slope than to a standard distillery procurement operation.
+The sourcing discipline required to maintain consistency across 47 ingredients in a forest environment, where seasonal variation, moisture levels, and soil chemistry shift the character of individual plants year to year, is closer to the challenge facing a Riesling producer managing a difficult slate slope than to a standard distillery procurement operation.

-German wine offers a useful lens for understanding what that kind of botanical precision costs in time and logistics.
 Producers like Weingut Dr. Bürklin-Wolf in Wachenheim an der Weinstraße and Weingut Bassermann-Jordan in Deidesheim, both with long histories of Pfalz site management, face analogous decisions about what the land gives and what the producer imposes.
 The Monkey 47 approach sits on the same side of that line: the forest sets the terms.

 Black Forest Terroir as a Competitive Position

-Most gin categories are defined by a dominant style , London Dry, New Western, Old Tom , that prioritises flavour profile over provenance.
+Most gin categories are defined by a dominant style, London Dry, New Western, Old Tom, that prioritises flavour profile over provenance.
 The Black Forest category operates differently.
 The specific combination of altitude, precipitation, soil type, and native species in the Schwarzwald produces a botanical palette that cannot be replicated by sourcing equivalents from elsewhere.
 This is not a claim about flavour superiority; it is a structural observation about what makes a particular provenance defensible as a category position.

 The parallel in German wine is clearest in the Mosel, where steep blue-slate soils create Rieslings whose mineral signature is chemically traceable to the vineyard.
 Weingut Grans-Fassian in Leiwen and Weingut Heymann-Löwenstein in Winningen both operate within that logic, building reputations on site specificity rather than stylistic formula.
-Monkey 47's reliance on the Black Forest's native botanical ecology is a comparable commitment: the terroir is the product brief.
+The winery's reliance on the Black Forest's native botanical ecology is a comparable commitment: the terroir is the product brief.

 Beyond Germany, the broader conversation about place-driven spirits production includes producers like Aberlour in Aberlour, where the Speyside water source and regional grain character are built into the product identity from the ground up.
 The logic is consistent across categories: where and how the raw material grows determines what the finished product can be.